Pablo Casals: Later years

+Invited to the White House

+Casals made a notable exception to his determination not to visit countries that had recognized the Francoist government when he took part in a concert of chamber music in the East Room at the White House on 13 November 1961.
+He appeared at the invitation of President John F. Kennedy, whom he admired.
+The occasion was a dinner given in honor of the Governor of Puerto Rico, Luis Muñoz Marín.
+This performance was recorded and released as an album.
+On 6 December 1963, Casals was awarded the U.S. Presidential Medal of Freedom.

 One of his last compositions was the "Hymn of the United Nations".
 He conducted its first performance in a special concert at the United Nations on 24 October 1971, two months before his 95th birthday.
 On that day, the Secretary-General of the United Nations, U Thant, awarded Casals the U.N.
 Peace Medal in recognition of his stance for peace, justice and freedom.
 Casals accepted the medal and made his famous "I Am a Catalan" speech, where he stated that Catalonia had the first democratic parliament, long before England did.

 In 1973, invited by his friend Isaac Stern, Casals arrived at Jerusalem to conduct the youth orchestra and the Jerusalem Symphony Orchestra.

 The Jerusalem Music Center in Mishkenot Sha'ananim was inaugurated by Casals shortly before his death.
 The concert he conducted with the youth orchestra at the Jerusalem Khan Theater was the last concert he conducted.

+Personal life

+In 1914, Casals married the American socialite and singer Susan Metcalfe; they were separated in 1928, but did not divorce until 1957.
+During their artistic life together Casals and his wife often gave recitals together in which he accompanied her song sets at the piano and also performed cello sets in the same concert.
+They gave concerts in America, Europe, England, Mexico and Cuba.

+In 1955, Casals married as his second wife long-time associate Francesca Vidal i Puig, who died that same year.
+In 1957, at age 80, Casals married 20-year-old Marta Montañez y Martinez.
+He is said to have dismissed concerns that marriage to someone 60 years his junior might be hazardous by saying, "I look at it this way: if she dies, she dies."
+Pau and Marta made their permanent residence in the town of Ceiba, and lived in a house called "El Pessebre" (The Manger).

 Casals's memoirs were taken down by Albert E. Kahn, and published as Joys and Sorrows: Pablo Casals, His Own Story (1970).